A powerful, easily deployable network traffic analysis tool suite for network security monitoring

 With the local basic authentication method, user accounts are managed by Malcolm and can be created, modified, and deleted using a user management web interface.
 This method is suitable in instances where accounts and credentials do not need to be synced across many Malcolm installations.

-LDAP authentication are managed on a remote directory service, such as a Microsoft Active Directory Domain Services or OpenLDAP.
+LDAP authentication is managed on a remote directory service, such as a Microsoft Active Directory Domain Services or OpenLDAP.

 Malcolm’s authentication method is defined in the auth-common.env